rppicomidi/pico_usb_host_troubleshooting/README.md

     bDescriptorType         2
     wTotalLength       0x0054 <== 84 bytes
 ```
-The solution is to make the descriptor buffer larger if you can, or accept that device
+The solution is to make the descriptor buffer larger if you can, or accept that the device
 won't work if you cannot.
 Some very complex MIDI+Audio devices can have very long
 USB descriptors.